iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Mininum Cost Flow Basic Algorithms.md

 \end{aligned}
 $$

-and the constraints can be exressed in the form of:
+and the constraints can be expressed in the form of:

 $$
 \begin{aligned}